The Corporate Immigration Review: Panama

 ii Temporary residence permit

-This permit may be used by people entering Panama for employment reasons, under particular government policies, for educational, cultural, humanitarian or family unification purposes, and for those who intend to stay in the country for longer periods of time.
+This permit may be used by people entering Panama for employment reasons, under particular government policies, for educational, cultural, humanitarian or family unification purposes, and by those who intend to stay in the country for longer periods of time.
 This permit is authorised for a one-year period and may be renewed annually for a maximum of six years.

 iii Permanent residence permit